|

 LISA PALMER'S BIO

-Since becoming a freelance writer in 2000, I have written on everything from biotechnology and dramatic medical narratives to green tech and profiles for leading magazines and newspapers.
-Some of the articles were so good, they won awards.
-I am a graduate of Boston University and earned a teaching degree at the University of Rhode Island.
-I have also taken graduate courses at Rhode Island College and Simmons College in Boston.
-Prior to my career as a writer, I was a teacher and a marketing analyst.
+Since becoming a freelance writer in 2000, I have written on everything from biotechnology and dramatic medical narratives to green tech and sustainable agri-business for leading magazines and newspapers.
+Recent projects include a writing and editing project for the National Academy of Sciences and reporting guide for journalists covering the green jobs beat for the Knight Center for Specialized Journalism.
+I am a graduate of Boston University and earned my master's degree at Simmons College in Boston.
+Prior to my career as a writer, I was a teacher and a research analyst.

 My greatest strength as a writer lies in my ability to jump among diverse communities.
 Some days I'll write about a prenatal blood test or cover stories in high crime and poverty neighborhoods.
-Other days I'll interview the superintendant of an urban school, a Tony award winner in his multi-million dollar home, or talk to a professional football player about his career in the NFL.
+Other days I'll interview a NASA scientist, talk with the superintendent of an urban school about education reform, sit down with a CEO of a Fortune 500 company to discuss climate change, or have a Tony award winner show me his latest set design.
 That said, I am deft at covering a variety of topics in both ends of the socio-economic spectrum without pandering to subjects or readers.

 My chief goals are to inform and entertain.
 I am an adaptive and productive writer and editor.
 I turn assignments around quickly and accurately.
 And, despite steady deadline pressure, my sense of humor keeps me intact and ready to move on to the next story.